+This course focuses on Stetson's Social Justice Value.
 Businesses can be powerful enhancers or inhibitors of social justice.
 From hiring practices to employee welfare to workplace conditions to environmental sustainability to the world-wide distribution of wealth, both large and small businesses impact many issues related to social justice.
 In this course, we examine how issues of social justice are connected to a wide variety of business practices and systems.
 We explore questions concerning the responsibility of businesses in creating a more just world and examine the relationship between business practices promoting social justice and businesses' bottom lines.
 Junior Seminar.

 SOBA 385.
 Independent Study.
 0.5 or 1 Units.